davidtwco/rfcs/text/0000-build-std/5-stage-1b.md

 ```

 If attempting to add `core`, `alloc` or `std` with features then this will
-succeed but building the crate will require nightly, as described in
+fail unless the required `cargo-feature` is enabled as described in
 [*Features*][features].

 [`cargo info`][cargo-info] will learn how to print information for the built-in